jinjagit/chess/README.md

 Legal moves, if any, are highlighted (green squares) when a piece is 'lifted'.
 A 'ghost' piece remains on the originating square while a piece is 'lifted'.
 The king's square is highlighted (red) if in check (or checkmate).
 The last move originating and final squares are highlighted (yellow).
 On pawn promotion, the player is presented with a choice of Queen, Rook, Bishop, or Knight (click-able).

 UI: Indicator shows side to move.
 Total pieces value (and difference) for each side updates when piece taken / pawn promoted.
 Game status info shown in box to right of board.
+Board can be flipped (but promotion not yet integrated to this function)

 ### To do next:
+  * bugfix: en-passant taking remains available on pawn that did not move last move when another pawn moves to an en-passant take-able position for same taking pawn.
-  * flippable board
+  * flippable board (to do: flip promotion functionality with board flip(s))
-  * basic ui elements (in progess)
+  * basic ui elements (in progress)

 Note: At the moment, to run this (after downloading this repository), you'll need Ruby installed.
 Then, open a terminal, navigate to the root folder of the downloaded repository, and enter; <code>ruby chess.rb</code>